-If you had close contact with a person with COVID-19 (an exposure), you need to stay home and away from others (quarantine) even if you have no symptoms.
+If you are not fully vaccinated and have had close contact with a person with COVID-19, you need to stay home and away from others (quarantine) even if you have no symptoms.

 - COVID-19 can take up to 14 days to make you sick, and some people with COVID-19 never feel sick, so you need to separate yourself from others so you don’t spread the virus without knowing it.

 - The safest option is to stay home and away from others for 14 days.
 In certain situations, you may end your quarantine after 10 days, or after seven days with a negative COVID-19 PCR test result (not antibody/blood or antigen).
 You cannot end your quarantine before seven days for any reason.
 For more about your quarantine options if you have no symptoms, visit the Close Contacts and Tracing page at the Minnesota Department of Health (MDH).